wrgoldstein/wrgoldstein.github.io/old_posts/pandas_d3_example.md

 ---
 layout: post
-title:  "Pandas/D3 example"
+title: 'Pandas/D3 example'
 date: 2016-06-20
 ---

 Someone asked me today about integrating D3 and iPython (Jupyter?) notebooks and Pandas.
 I threw together this quick example notebook to show one way to do this.

 <div style='border-radius: 5px; padding: 1em; background-color: antiquewhite; border: 2px solid bisque; margin-bottom: 2em;'>
 Update March 24, 2020: This no longer works, since Github now requires iframe content to be served over HTTPS.